Coaching Model / “Time Out”

 In other words, there can be positive and less positive types of relational change in response to their transition.
 On the less positive aspects of relational change, I personally found that during my 8-month time out, people who I thought were friends, were only friends with who I was.
 When that was gone, they disappeared.
 On the more positive relational changes, during a time out, one dad said to me, “this is the best thing I’ve ever done.
 I went with my 10-year-old son on his school camp.
 I felt like I got to know a side of him I never knew.”

-So, when their going through their time out, its normal to experience positive and less positive reactions to their transition.
+So, when they’re going through their time out, its normal to experience positive and less positive reactions to their transition.

 Try This Tool